Terry Gornell

-Terence Michael Gornell (born 16 December 1989) is a former English footballer who played as a striker.
+Terence Michael Gornell (born 16 December 1989) is an English former footballer who played as a striker.

 Club career

 Tranmere Rovers

 Born in Liverpool, Gornell joined Tranmere Rovers at a young age and after coming through the club's academy, Gornell signed his first professional contract with the club in May 2008.
 This came after Gornell appeared on the first team bench as an un-used substitute in numbers of occasions in the 2007–08 season.
 While at the club's academy, Gornell considered Wayne Allison as his mentor.

 Ahead of the new 2008–09 season, Gornell was given number fourteen shirt for the side.
 He made his début for Tranmere Rovers, coming on as a substitute in the 82nd minute, away to Grimsby Town, in the 2–0 defeat in the League Cup on 12 August 2008.
 Upon his return to Tranmere Rovers, Gornell's first league appearance for the club was at Accrington Stanley came on 25 November 2008, making his first start for the club, in a 2–0 win over Scunthorpe United.
 The next three months saw him away from the starting line–up, being placed on the substitute bench or not in the squad.
-It wasn't until on 21 February 2009 when he scored his first Tranmere Rovers goal against Milton Keynes Dons.
+On 21 February 2009 he scored his first Tranmere Rovers goal, against Milton Keynes Dons.
 Despite being further sidelined, Gornell ended up making ten appearances for the club.
 At the end of the 2008–09 season, he signed a two-year contract with Tranmere Rovers.

 At the start of the 2009–10 season, Gornell scored his first goal of the season and then set one of the fourth goal, in a 4–2 win over Gillingham on 15 August 2009.
 However, he then spent two months on the sidelines, due to being on the substitute bench and competitions.
-It wasn't until on 12 October 2009 when Gornell returned to the first team, starting a match and played 66 minutes before being substituted, in a 1–0 loss against Stockport County.
+On 12 October 2009 Gornell returned to the first team, starting a match and played 66 minutes before being substituted, in a 1–0 loss against Stockport County.
 Since returning to the first team, he continued to remain involved in a number of matches for the side.
-It wasn't until on 23 November 2009 when Gornell scored his second goal of the season, in a 2–0 win against Southend United on 23 November 2009.
+On 23 November 2009 Gornell scored his second goal of the season, in a 2–0 win against Southend United on 23 November 2009.
 He then scored again, in a 2–1 win over Aldershot Town in the second round of FA Cup replay on 8 December 2009.
 He then received a straight red card after stamping Billy Paynter, which saw Tranmere Rovers lose 3–0 to Swindon Town and turning out to be his last appearance of the season At the end of the 2009–10 season, Gornell went on to make twenty-seven appearances and scoring twice this season.

 In the 2010–11 season, Gornell featured for three matches at the start of the season, but his first team opportunities was soon limited following the arrivals of Adam McGurk, Lucas Akins and Sam Morrow.